Laraine Newman: Saturday Night Live

 In 1974, Lorne Michaels hired 22-year-old Newman for a Lily Tomlin special, impressed with her work as founder and original member of The Groundlings.
 A year later, she became an original cast member on NBC's Saturday Night Live, appearing on the show from its inception in 1975 through 1980.

 During her five years on SNL she became a close friend of co-star Gilda Radner, although there was also a degree of rivalry between them.
 The instant success of SNL propelled her to stardom very quickly.
 Newman recalled being stopped in the street in New York City by John Lennon and Yoko Ono, who introduced themselves to her.

-Newman admits that she was "never a good improviser," but when in character, like an angry Jewish poet, a flight attendant, an eccentric chef, or a British groupie, she was "free".
+Newman admits that she was "never a good improviser," but when in character, whether as an angry Jewish poet, a flight attendant, an eccentric chef, or a British groupie, she was "free".
 Commenting on her early experiences during Saturday Night Live she said: "When I first performed (my characters) and the audience responded, I felt like crying, I mean the idea that what I saw—what other people saw—(meant) I wasn't so alone in my perspective.
 I hope this doesn't sound too overblown, but it really did feel like a Communion."

 However, by her own account, Newman was unhappy for much of her time with the show.
 She disliked living in New York, and during her years on SNL, Newman had developed serious eating disorders, as well as a heroin addiction.
 She spent so much time in her dressing room playing solitaire that for Christmas 1979, castmate Radner gave her a deck of playing cards with a picture of Newman on the face of each card.

 Newman was photographed as a vampire by Francesco Scavullo for the July 1978 issue of High Times.
 The accompanying interview introduced Newman as the "Skinny spaced-out sex symbol of Saturday Night Live."

-Recurring characters on Saturday Night Live
+Recurring characters

 Newman is best known for her roles as Connie Conehead, proto-Valley girl Sherry, and Christie Christina, the ditzy co-host of E. Buzz Miller (Dan Aykroyd)'s public-access television cable TV show.
 Using her own name, Newman also played a TV news reporter for Weekend Update when the segment was hosted by Chevy Chase (1975–1976) and Jane Curtin (1976–1980).
 Newman generally decided not to repeat her characters, and so has far fewer signature characters than some of her fellow cast members.

 Newman states when asked about her favorite Saturday Night Live character: "My favorite character ... which, I think, only pleased me and no one else, was Lina Wertmüller (based on the actual Lina Wertmüller)."